ietf-wg-cellar/ebml-specification/specification.markdown

 #### parent

-The path to the parent EBML Element.
-This path MUST be defined with the full hierarchy of EBML Elements separated with a `/`.
-The top EBML Element in the path hierarchy being the first in the value.
-Elements that can be found anywhere inside en EBML Element and its children MUST use the `*` (wildcard) value after the path of the first parent allowed.
+The path to the `Parent Element`.
+This path MUST be defined with the full hierarchy of `EBML Elements` separated with a `/`.
+The top `EBML Element` in the path hierarchy being the first in the value. `EBML Elements` that can be found anywhere inside an `EBML Element` and its `Child Elements` MUST use the `*` (wildcard) value after the path of the first `Parent Element` allowed.

 The `parent` attribute is REQUIRED.